LogainAbd/giphdisplay.github.io/index.md

 ---

 ## ✨ **Acknowledgements**

-We would like to express our **sincere gratitude** to **Professor Soheil Ghiasi** for his guidance and expertise throughout the development of this project.
-A special thanks to **TA Randall Fowler** for providing valuable feedback and support during implementation.
+A special thanks to TA Randall Fowler for providing valuable feedback and support during implementation.

-Additionally, we appreciate the **resources and facilities** provided by the **University of California, Davis** that enabled us to bring this project to life.

 ---